-“If you’re not getting more efficient every month, you should be fired!” said a Customer Success leader at a recent networking dinner.
+TLDR: “If you’re not getting more efficient every month, you should be fired!” said a Customer Success leader at a recent networking dinner.
 He went on to assert that a Customer Success team should not grow in proportion to your customer base or revenue.
-With a looming industry slowdown, should we be following his advice?
+Should we be following his advice?

 This might be a controversial statement for those of us trying to establish the Customer Success function in our companies and fighting for new headcount.
 But in the tech industry, an industry slowdown will affect everyone.
 Hiring is going to get harder because staffing expenses dwarf all other costs.